mkhanal1/aws-remediation/Readme.md

 * **QualysUsername:** Qualys username to call CloudView API to download the evaluation results
 * **QualysPassword:** Qualys password to call CloudView API to download the evaluation results
 * **QualysBaseUrl:** Qualys baseurl to download the evaluation results
 * **RemediationFrequency:** Frequency for setting up remediation of Controls.
-[For syntax, check](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)
+[For proper syntax, check this link.](https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)
 * **EmailAddress:** email address for receiving logs about resources affected by controls being remediated
 * **SlackChannelWebHook:** Webhook to post logs in Slack channel
 * **Mode:** single or multiple account mode